4/18/2024

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 speaker

-CEO of Advice Group
+CEO, Advice Group

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

-Thank you, Jakob.
+Thank you, Eker.
 We have two questions from a listener.
 Are you dependent on low interest rates for your acquisition model to create shareholder value?
 And how long a repayment period do you generally expect for an acquisition?

 speaker

-CEO of Advice Group
+CEO, Advice Group

 I mean, obviously we are dependent on interest rates since some of the acquisitions are financed through our bond structure.
 And so that is obviously something that is important for us.
-And just to know or obviously you never know, but to believe that there will be interest rate cuts later this year, both in Europe, Sweden and in the US, obviously is good for our strategy.
+And just to know, or obviously you never know, but to believe that there will be interest rate cuts later this year, both in Europe, Sweden and in the US. obviously is good for our strategy.
 It will improve our cash flow.
 It will improve our net profit and our profit per share.
 So that is obviously a good thing for us.

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 And there was a second question.
 How long a repayment period do you generally expect for an acquisition?